 Minimum California Car Insurance Coverage

-California requires minimum insurance requirements on all vehicles.
+California requires minimum liability insurance on all vehicles.
 The minimum coverage requirements include:

 - All automobiles must have liability insurance.